 Cats typically go low and hide under things when they are outdoors.
 Have neighbors check garages and under bushes where they may be watching you search.
 Most cats will not come out for a stranger's voice, so check back often.

 Go out at night.
 Cats are more likely to come out at dusk or at night when they are not as visible to other animals that might be predators.
 It is usually not helpful to search in the daytime.

 CATS DON'T LIKE CHANGE

 Cats don’t like change, but most cats are also very attached to their turf (unlike dogs who are happy to be wherever their people are.)
 What is going on at home?
-Are there any significant changes happening?
+Is there chaos, stress, loud noises, or upheaval?

 CATS USE SMELL AS A BAROMETER